-The Centers for Medicare & Medicaid Services (CMS) runs a variety of programs that support efforts to safeguard beneficiaries’ access to medically necessary items and services while reducing improper Medicare billing and payments.
+CMS runs a variety of programs that support efforts to safeguard beneficiaries’ access to medically necessary items and services while reducing improper Medicare billing and payments.
 Through prior authorization and pre-claim review initiatives, CMS helps ensure compliance with Medicare rules.

-Prior authorization and pre-claim review are similar, but differ in the timing of the review and when services may begin.
-Under prior authorization, the provider or supplier submits the prior authorization request and receives the decision prior to rendering services.
+Prior authorization and pre-claim review are similar, but differ in the timing of the review and when services can begin.
+Under prior authorization, the provider or supplier submits the prior authorization request and receives the decision before services are rendered.
 Under pre-claim review, the provider or supplier submits the pre-claim review request and receives the decision prior to claim submission; however, the provider or supplier can render services before submitting the request.

-Benefit to Providers and Suppliers
+Benefits to Providers & Suppliers

 Find out about the initiatives currently in place: